King In Zarqa Says Parliamentary Elections Require Engagement Of All

-Zarqa, May 14 (Petra) His Majesty King Abdullah II on Tuesday reaffirmed the importance of the upcoming parliamentary elections as a milestone in the process of political modernisation, adding that it requires the efforts and participation of all.
+AMMAN - His Majesty King Abdullah on Tuesday reaffirmed the importance of the upcoming parliamentary elections as a milestone in the process of political modernisation, adding that it requires the efforts and participation of all.

-During a meeting with figures and representatives from Zarqa, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty stressed that the parliamentary elections represent the beginning of a new phase of partisan and parliamentary action.
+During a meeting with figures and representatives from Zarqa, attended by HRH Crown Prince Hussein, His Majesty stressed that the parliamentary elections represent the beginning of a new phase of partisan and parliamentary action, according to a Royal Court statement.

-His Majesty pointed to the industrial importance of Zarqa, which also requires working further to increase investments and expand job opportunities for Jordanians.
+His Majesty pointed to the industrial importance of Zarqa, which also requires working further to increase investments and expand job opportunities for Jordanians, the statement said.

 The King reiterated the importance of continuing to implement the Economic Modernisation Vision across Zarqa and all governorates, stressing the need to speed up the modernisation process in accordance with the vision, which is the benchmark for measuring government performance.

-His Majesty said the visit reminded him of his army service in the military camps of Zarqa, praising the generosity of its people, and reaffirming that Zarqa is always present in the memory of the Arab Army.
+His Majesty said the visit reminded him of his army service in the military camps of Zarqa, praising the generosity of its people and reaffirming that Zarqa is always present in the memory of the Arab Army, according to the statement.

 For his part, Zarqa Governor Hassan Jbour welcomed His Majesty's visit to Zarqa, which witnessed several Royal initiatives in various sectors over the past 25 years, expressing best wishes to the King on the occasion of the Silver Jubilee.